liquidinstruments/moku-examples/docs/mc/examples/template.md

 # FPGA coding template

-Provided is a blank template for creating HDL files using the Moku Compile either using CustomWrapper or CustomInstrument entity
+Provided is a blank template for creating HDL files using the Moku Compile either using CustomWrapper or CustomInstrument entity.

 ## CustomInstrument Template